haskellfoundation/hs-opt-handbook.github.io/src/Measurement_Observation/Measurement_Libs/weigh.rst

 We expected ``LotsOfInts`` to take a 3 machine words (or 24 bytes on a 64-bit machine, 12 on a 32-bit machine) for a single value.
-However, we find that instead of 24 bytes a new value allocates 0, and when used as a function a ``LotsOfInts`` value allocates 24 bytes!
-There are several things happening
+However, we find that instead of 24 bytes a new value allocates 0.
+In contrast, the function version of ``LotsOfInts`` allocates 24 bytes.
+There are several things happening here:
-here: First, ``A 1000 1001`` is recognized as a :term:`CAF` by GHC and allocated at compiled time; which is why we do not see any allocation measured by weigh at runtime.
+First, ``A 1000 1001`` is recognized as a :term:`CAF` by GHC and allocated at compiled time; which is why we do not see any allocation measured by weigh at runtime.
 Second, GHC allocates 24 bytes for the function version because partially applying ``(A 1000)`` to ``1001`` requires allocating ``1001`` (two words) *and* a pointer to ``1001`` (one word).

 We should expect that ``LotsOfInts`` and ``LotsOfInts2`` would have identical memory characteristics because the only difference between them is the number of constructors (five vs nine).
-However, that is not the case, instead we find that ``LotsOfInts2`` allocates much more memory (3x!) than ``LotsOfInts``.
+We find that is not the case, instead ``LotsOfInts2`` allocates much more memory (3x!) than ``LotsOfInts``.
 Furthermore, a value of ``LotsOfInts2`` allocates 9 words (72 bytes), which is 6
 more words than expected *and* indicates that the value was not detected as a